MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/wpf-winforms/WebViewCompatible.md

 # WebViewCompatible control for Windows Forms and WPF

 The **WebViewCompatible** control shows web content in your Windows Forms or WPF desktop application.
+This is one of several wrapped Universal Windows Platform controls that are available for Windows Forms and WPF applications.
+For more information, see [UWP controls in desktop applications](https://docs.microsoft.com/windows/uwp/xaml-platform/xaml-host-controls).

 ![WebViewCompatible example](../../resources/images/Controls/WebView/web-view-samples.png)